 Element Explanation Local SMU time Displays the local time of the SMU.
 Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
-Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data ).
-No. Consecutive number of the external trigger Trigger Name Name of the trigger as entered in the Sensors and IO Signals window ( Hardware &gt; Sensors and IO Signals ).
+Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
+No. Consecutive number of the external trigger Trigger Name Name of the trigger as entered in the Sensors and IO Signals window (Hardware > Sensors and IO Signals).
 Set/Reset If you click on the box, the Set External Trigger window opens, see the following example.
-Set external trigger 1: Mowing Shutdown Runtime: 4320 minutes 1 hour Runtime: 3 days Until: 05/30/2022 02:50:24 PM 1 week Until: 05/30/2022 02:50:24 PM 1 week Until: 05/30/2022 02:50:24 PM 1 week Here you can enter the desired runtime or select it via the arrow keys.
-Press 1 sut to start the trigger, press 1 to stop it.
-After the window is closed, the following is displayed: Trigger is not active (has been stopped or has expired) Trigger is set until the time specified under Set to.
-Set until see above Settings If you click on this button, the Application Settings window, Update intervals for live data windows ( File &gt; Application Settings &gt; Live Data ) input area opens.
+Set external trigger 1: Mowing Shutdown Runtime: 4320 minutes 1 hour Runtime: 3 days 1 day Until: 05/30/2022 02:50:24 PM 1 week Set until see above Settings If you click on this button, the Application Settings window, Update intervals for live data windows (File > Application Settings > Live Data) input area opens.
 The interval can be changed there